Ianjon/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 layout: default
 ---
 # This project is protected under the MIT License.
+Ice Cellar project is funded by ASRC-Federal and developed by Ianjon Brower and GINA co-workers.
+The ice cellar project was started in mind with north slope hunters food storage in mind, since climate has been changing drastically over the years.
+Their food storage are at potential risk of failures by climate change, since an ice cellar is a natural ice chest freezer, but able to customize to any length you want.
+Essentially it uses the grounds permafrost to keep everything at frozen temperature for storing.
+It's made by diggings into the ground, ranging anywhere from 5 feet below to 40 below.
+Climate change has claimed a few of these natural storage, thawing them out to a point where the food becomes unable to be eaten and flooded.

+The project is geared to help those near a home and out of town, so that the owners can get an update/feedback on the conditions of their ice cellar so that they can determine move their hunted game somewhere safer so that all their hard work isn't lost by thawed/failed ice cellars.

 June 14, 2017:
 Managed to create a external power source for my raspberry pi to power it.
 The down arrow indicates that the temperature is lower than the last recorded temp.
 ![Here's the image](http://i.imgur.com/ujtKcgH.jpg)